Quantum ergodicity on the Bruhat-Tits building for $\text{PGL}(3, F)$ in the Benjamini-Schramm limit: Abstract

 \section{Abstract}

-We study eigenfunctions of the spherical Hecke algebra acting on $L^2(\Gamma_n \backslash G / K)$ where $G = \textnormal{PGL}(3, F)$ with $F$ a non-archimedean local field of characteristic zero, $K = \textnormal{PGL}(3, \mathcal{O})$ with $\mathcal{O}$ the ring of integers of $F$, and $(\Gamma_n)$ is a sequence of cocompact torsionfree lattices.
+We study joint eigenfunctions of the spherical Hecke algebra acting on $L^2(\Gamma_n \backslash G / K)$ where $G = \textnormal{PGL}(3, F)$ with $F$ a non-archimedean local field of arbitrary characteristic, $K = \textnormal{PGL}(3, \mathcal{O})$ with $\mathcal{O}$ the ring of integers of $F$, and $(\Gamma_n)$ is a sequence of torsion-free lattices.
 We prove a form of equidistribution on average for eigenfunctions whose spectral parameters lie in the tempered spectrum when the associated sequence of quotients of the Bruhat-Tits building Benjamini-Schramm converges to the building itself.
+This result is a higher rank non-archimedean analogue of existing results for graphs and locally symmetric spaces.

+A recurring theme in the proof is the reduction of many computations to computing the sum of an exponential function over lattice points in a polytope; such expressions can subsequently be simplified using Brion's formula.
+Along the way of proving our main result we prove several other results which may be of independent interest including a ``degenerate'' version of Brion's formula which ``interpolates'' between the usual Brion's formula and the Ehrhart polynomial, an effective rate of convergence for the distribution of spectral parameters to the Plancherel measure under Benjamini-Schramm convergence, and a classification of relative positions of triples of points in buildings of type $\tilde{A}_2$.